g0tmk/dotfiles-linux/README.md

 #### TODO:
+- replace DynNetwork plugin in xmobar with a new xmobar_network.py file.
+  - allow minimum units with `--smallestunit K`
+  - option to use shorter units (K instead of K/s) with `--shortunits True`
 - Can't launch pycharm via Mod+p.
 Need to do one of the following:
   - add alias support to yeganesh (better)
   - add a binary to launch pycharm in ~/bin